Total Eclipse (comics): Plot summary

-Despite many attempts to kill himself or have others killed him the immortal Zzed finds he cannot die by conventional means.
-Wanting his torment to end, he plans to destroy the universe with a "total eclipse.
+The immortal Cromagnon Zzed finds he cannot die by conventional means.
+Wanting his torment to end, he plans to destroy the universe with a "total eclipse".
 He and his minions attack the Air Fighters as a distraction while they steal advanced jets from Nelson Aviation.
 Airboy, Valkyrie and Skywolf give chase and shoot one of them down; his soul is recovered by Misery, who learns of Zzed's involvement.
 The Airfighters' ally Black Angel meanwhile has been assaulted by strange creatures and saved by the new Prowler, Strike! and Sgt.
 Strike, and they all meet visiting her in hospital.
 Misery meanwhile ponders if the events have anything to do with The New Wave, also under attack from Zzed's minions.
-The immortal plans to destroy the entire universe in order to ensure his own death.

-The original Prowler also meets up with Airboy and his allies, while Misery continues to observe from his Air Tomb in order to divine Zzed's motives.
-He sends the Flying Dutchman to offer an alliance to the heroes, while Zzed recruits the Seraphim.
-In New Jersey, the New Wave finally succeed in fending off the villain's monsters.
-Misery appears to them and opens a portal to take them to Airboy.
-After a brief scuffle brought on by misunderstanding the groups begin to talk, with Misery able to persuade them of the need to band together via the Dutchman.
+The original Prowler also meets up with Airboy and his allies.
+Misery sends the Flying Dutchman to offer an alliance to the heroes, while Zzed recruits the Seraphim.
+In New Jersey, the New Wave finally succeed in fending off the villain's monsters, and also meet up with the growing band of heroes.
+After a brief scuffle brought on by misunderstanding the groups begin to talk, with Misery able to persuade them of the need to band together.
 He notes that Zzed is encircling Earth with machines and suggests the growing band of heroes add The Liberty Project to their ranks while he sends The Heap to intercept the Seraphim.
 After Airboy uses his wealth to get the Liberty Project freed from prison in Pennsylvania he collects the group along with Valkyrie, and eventually persuades them to join the fight.
-The assemblage attempts to stop Zzed raiding Sci-Plex 3 in the Appalachian Mountains but are unable to prevent him stealing a projector for his machines, and Skywolf is stunned that Zzed is not only able to survive a point-blank hit but then destroy his helicopter.
+The assemblage attempts to stop Zzed raiding Sci-Plex 3 in the Appalachian Mountains but are unable to prevent him stealing a projector for his machines, with Skywolf injured in the fight.
 Meanwhile in 1518 Aztec Ace and Bridget discover time is being altered, while on his Earth Miracleman notes mysterious flames.